Facebook got rid of the “trusted contacts” feature. You might’ve seen the notice in the Facebook app last year.

 Hopefully you’ll be more confident about how secure your Facebook account is after taking these 12 steps!

 Make sure you’re following my Facebook Page to stay up to date with all things Facebook and social media marketing.

 For our fellow small business owners, social media professionals, entrepreneurs, marketers, agencies – if you’re not already a member, do join my Social Scoop Facebook Group for tons of wonderful peer support and access to me and my team.
-We keep 20k members up to date on the latest Facebook & social media news, platform changes, updates, tools, and tips.
+We keep over 22,000 members up to date on the latest Facebook & social media news, platform changes, updates, tools, and tips.